Get Busy: In popular culture

 The song was used in the DANCE!
 Online online game, and in the game Dance Dance Revolution Extreme 2.
 The song's remix was played in the club scene of the 2003 film Grind.
 The song also briefly appeared in the season two episode of The Wire, Hot Shots.
 The song was used in DJ Hero 2.
 The song was featured in a scene from the 2004 film Chasing Liberty.
-An instrumental version of the song appeared on season 2 of The Office.
+An instrumental version of the song appeared on the 11th episode of the season 2 of The Office.
 The song was also played in a dance scene in the film Baby Mama.
 The song also featured in a scene in the season two episode of Bad Education.

-It was used in the first trailer for the 2015 DreamWorks film Home.